Saturday, 16 December 2023

 <meta name="csrf-token" content="{{ csrf_token() }}">

-And include it in your AJAX request headers:
+And put it in the headers of your AJAX request:

 $.ajaxSetup({ headers: { 'X-CSRF-TOKEN': $('meta[name="csrf-token"]').attr('content') } });